Eggy115/Ruby/README.md

 #### Windows

-1. Download the Ruby installation executable from the official Rust website.
+1. Download the Ruby installation executable from the official Ruby website.
 2. Run the downloaded file and follow the installation instructions.
-3. Once the installation is complete, you can use any text editor or IDE (Integrated Development Environment) to write and compile Rust code.
+3. Once the installation is complete, you can use any text editor or IDE (Integrated Development Environment) to write and compile Ruby code.

 #### Linux

-1. Install Rust using the package manager for your Linux distribution.
+1. Install Ruby using the package manager for your Linux distribution.
 For example, on Ubuntu, you can use the following command:

 ```
 sudo apt-get install ruby
 ```

-2. Once Ruby is installed, you can use any text editor or IDE to write and compile Rust code.
+2. Once Ruby is installed, you can use any text editor or IDE to write and compile Ruby code.

 #### macOS